 Private-Fee-for-Service (PFFS) plans are a great option for those who frequently travel.
 However, coverage is subject to change, and it can be a difficult plan for the average person to navigate on their own.
 It is significantly more expensive than an HMO plan.

 That leaves us with HMO and PPO plans.
 Your choice will mostly depend on your budget and need for flexibility.
-HMO plans are cheaper, but with a more limited network and required primary physician and referrals.
+HMO plans are cheaper, but with a more limited network and required primary physicians and referrals.

 Medicare Advantage is provided by private insurers—that means that it is up to you to seek out the best price and coverage.